BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api_all_docs.md

 5. Allow manual conflict resolution for critical data when automatic resolution is not sufficient.
 6. Test conflict resolution strategies thoroughly with various scenarios.

-By implementing these conflict resolution strategies, you can ensure that your CosmicSyncCore-based application handles data conflicts gracefully, maintaining data consistency across the P2P network.
+By implementing these conflict resolution strategies, you can ensure that your CivicBase-based application handles data conflicts gracefully, maintaining data consistency across the P2P network.
 # Custom Business Logic Implementation

-CosmicSyncCore allows you to extend its functionality by implementing custom business logic.
+CivicBase allows you to extend its functionality by implementing custom business logic.
 This enables you to create tailored behaviors for your specific application needs.

 ## Custom Validators